 CableScan® is a patented robotic cable stay inspection service that consists of two inspection services.
-The first utilizes high definition video technology with crack measurement capabilities.
-CableScan® does not require lane closures, man-lifts, bucket trucks or night time inspections.
-It is a self-propelled robotic system controlled by a base station that receives HD video transmission from the robotic crawler.
+The first utilizes high definition video technology.
+CableScan® Visual does not require lane closures, man-lifts, bucket trucks or night time inspections.
+It is a self-propelled robotic system controlled by a base station that receives HD video and MFL transmissions from the robotic crawler.

-By utilizing IPC’s robotic CableScan® the coordinates of any imperfections along the cable stay are recorded as well as length traveled along the stay and corresponding length traveled along the deck.
-We can also provide the length and size of cracks and other abnormalities on the cable stay.
-A secondary CableScan® unit utilized magnetic flux leakage to locate section loss and corrosion of the steel cables.
+By utilizing IPC’s robotic CableScan® any imperfections along the cable stay are recorded as well as length traveled along the stay and corresponding length traveled along the deck.
+We can provide the length and size of cracks and other abnormalities on the cable stay.
+The internal technology in CableScan® utilizes magnetic flux leakage to locate section loss and corrosion through the HDPE sheathing on the exterior strands of steel inside of the steel cables.

 Details of Grout Ports